 Uncertainty applies equally to both time and delay.
 The uncertainty roughly specifies the expected error in true delay (but note, we don't yet define its precise statistical meaning).
 It's possible for the uncertainty to be 0, for example for trains that are driven under computer timing control.

 Realtime update for arrival and/or departure events for a given stop on a trip.
-Please also refer to the general discussion of stop time updates in the TripDescriptor and trip updates feed type documentation.
+Please also refer to the general discussion of stop time updates in the TripDescriptor and trip updates entities documentation.

 The relation between this StopTime and the static schedule.